Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 Typically, we would raise the walls by 0.9-1.2m and then pitch the new roof.
 The steeper the angle of the original roof, the more usable space you can create, but even at a pitch of around 30°, this increased height will release the potential you want at first floor level.
 To increase the usable floor space, we would also look into introducing dormers to the front and to the rear of the house.

-If you are extending upwards, you will be increasing the load upon the footings, so you need to ensure they can cope with this weight.
+If you are extending the bungalow upwards, you will be increasing the load upon the footings, so you need to ensure they can cope with this weight.
 An excellent starting point – and one which will influence the cost of your project – will be to check the adequacy of the existing foundations.

-If you are looking to buy and are considering building on top of the existing walls, then this may well be worth investigating before you even put in an offer, as your findings might influence the price you are willing to pay.
+If you are looking to buy and are considering building on top of the existing bungalow’s walls, then this may well be worth investigating before you even put in an offer, as your findings might influence the price you are willing to pay.

 For example, if the foundations are not adequate, you may need to underpin the whole structure, which is going to take a significant bite out of your project budget.

-If you don’t yet own the property, you will need to ask permission from the current owners to expose a small section of the foundations by digging a hole that is about 50-60cm wide and is as deep as the underside of the existing groundworks.
+If you don’t yet own the bungalow, you will need to ask permission from the current owners to expose a small section of the foundations by digging a hole that is about 50-60cm wide and is as deep as the underside of the existing groundworks.
 This can be put back relatively easily, so reassure the seller; you just need to understand this aspect of the structure in order to make your final offer.

 Ask a structural engineer or your building control officer to come and inspect this hole and determine whether the foundations are at least 1m deep.
 Where this is so – good news – you should be able to focus your expenditure on creating the roof extension.

 However, if they are not deep enough, I expect that they will want you to introduce some elements of underpinning or additional structural measures before you increase the loading upon the foundations.
-Shallow foundations are going to have a significant impact on your construction budget, so it is definitely something to resolve and price up before you make a final offer.
+Shallow foundations are going to have a significant impact on your bungalow extension budget, so it is definitely something to resolve and price up before you make a final offer.

 To stand a chance of providing decent accommodation, you should be able to stand up straight in the highest part of the loft.
-In a conversion, the floor level will be raised up as you will need to strengthen the ceiling joists by placing deeper floor joists between them.
+In a bungalow conversion, the floor level will be raised up as you will need to strengthen the ceiling joists by placing deeper floor joists between them.

 The undersides of the rafters are likely to be lowered, too, to make room for extra insulation between and under the original rafters.
 Ideally, there’ll be at least 2.1m from the floor to the underside of the roof ridge; preferably 2.2m+ for conversion to be viable.